 I’ve been thinking a lot about why some freelance writers prosper while others, despite their obvious talent, struggle to get long-term traction.
-I think it’s a combination of lots of things, but lately I’ve realised that there’s one characteristic that is absolutely crucial to you earning more money as a freelance writer, and happily, it’s one that you can improve.
+I think it’s a combination of lots of things, but lately I’ve realised that there’s one characteristic that is absolutely crucial to you earning more money freelancing, and happily, it’s one that you can improve.

 The one attribute you need to earn more money from freelance writing

-There are lots of ways to get paid for your writing, but earning decent money as a freelance writer is something lots of people I know struggle with.
+There are lots of ways to get paid for your writing, but earning more money freelancing is something lots of people I know struggle with.

 Yes, you can raise your rates or look for high-paying clients, but there’s one particular attribute that is critical to freelancers earning good money from their writing – efficiency.